numberoverzero/bloop/docs/user/engine.rst

  Scan
 ======

 Scan and :ref:`Query <user-query>` share a very similar interface.
-Query, unlike Scan, does not have a key condition.
-Additionally, scans has no ``forward`` argument, and can't be performed in descending order.
+Unlike Query, Scan does not have a key condition and can't be performed in descending order.
+Scans can be performed in parallel, however.

 Using the same model from :ref:`user-query`, we can scan the model or an index: